- Making fishing better

 Fish stocking in private ponds

 Stocking fish in private ponds requires a Pond Stocking General Permit - Form 9400-605 .
-This general permit allows stocking of WI-native fish in a self-contained body of water that is located entirely on private property owned by a person (not a municipality or business).
-This prevents the need for most people with a “private pond” to register as a fish farm with the Department of Agriculture, Trade, and Consumer Protection, although they must still follow fishing season, bag, and size limits.
+This general permit allows stocking of native Wisconsin fishes in a self-contained body of water that is located entirely on private property owned by a person (not a municipality or business).
+This prevents the need for most people with a “private pond” to register as a fish farm with the Department of Agriculture, Trade, and Consumer Protection, although they must still follow fishing season, bag, and length limits.
 Landowners must read all conditions listed in the permit, certify that they qualify, and sign the permit.
 Please note that fish suppliers may not sign the permit as an agent of the landowner.
+Keep a copy of the permit for your records and fax, email, or mail the permit to the address on the form.
+Please note: you will not receive an approval notice from the Department.

 Private pond construction